andimarafioti/tifresi/README.md

 ## Installation

 This repository use the ltfatpy packages that requires a few libraries to be installed.
-The package relies on some library that have to be installed beforehands.
+The package relies on some libraries that have to be installed beforehands.
+To avoid any issue, please perform these steps in order and use a virtual environnement (pipenv, virtualenv or conda).

 1. Install `fftw3`, `lapack` and `cmake`
    * On debian based unix system: